AkhilRaja/MyExperimentsWithML/Readme.md

 5. cartoon vs Real
 6. your-own-problem

-## 2.3

 Briefly explain the problem.
 Why the problem is not trivial.
 Why a solution to this may be of some use.
 Suggest good applications.
-Suggest good reasons why solving your problem is Explain your experimental pipeline, splits, evalua- tion metrics, quantitative results, qualitative results.
+Suggest good reasons why solving your problem is Explain your experimental pipeline, splits, evaluation metrics, quantitative results, qualitative results.

 ## Author